 S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS providers of legal education.
-Individual law colleges identify and implement their own standards No tools to curb mushroom growth of private law colleges • Absence of the requirement of strict control and checks on law colleges provide no means to measure and assess the quality of legal education.
+Individual law colleges identify and implement their own standards No tools to curb mushroom growth of private law colleges Absence of the requirement of strict control and checks on law colleges provide no means to measure and assess the quality of legal education.
 No disciplinary/regulatory measures for law colleges linking with upholding of certain standards.
-No criteria for establishment, running, management, monitoring or evaluation of law colleges in 2015 Rules • No minimum requirements for the qualification for full time and part time law teachers or their responsibilities as law teachers;
+No criteria for establishment, running, management, monitoring or evaluation of law colleges in 2015 Rules No minimum requirements for the qualification for full time and part time law teachers or their responsibilities as law teachers;

-S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS S. No. Licensing and accreditation procedure: Initial licensing and accreditation of institutes providing legal education includes an external evaluation process based on established rigorous, transparent, uniform and internationally accepted quality assurance standards.
-To ensure continued compliance with these standards, LEGAL EDUCATION IN PAKISTAN Law colleges registered with the PBC post the 2015 Rules are required to adhere to the requirements laid down in these rules.
-Institutions imparting the UOL have to meet the standard laid down by the University of London and the PBC.
-Rule 26 of the Affiliation Rules and Rules 14 of the 2015 Rules empower the No minimum requirements for any faculty members.
-The licensing and accreditation of law colleges is not based on any rigorous, transparent, uniform and internationally accepted quality assurance standards (with the exception of UOL imparting institutions) Unable to ascertain the quality and impact of the standards of law colleges.
-No interim time period license and accredited institutions providing legal education are also subject to a periodic, rigorous and transparent external evaluation process.
-Factor 4: Disciplinary and enforcement actions: When institutions providing legal education fail to comply with established PBC to inspect law colleges; and Rule 31 of the 2015 Rules authorize the University, under which a law college is established to inspect their law college. nor procedure has been laid down in the 2015 Rules or otherwise for these Institutions to ensure their compliance with the 2015 Rules.
-In the absence of standards, inspection of law colleges is left in a void i.e. what is it inspecting and is thus open to abuse.
+LERI ANALYSIS OF THE S. No. LERI FACTOR LEGAL EDUCATION IN GAP ANALYSIS PAKISTAN Licensing and accreditation procedure: Initial licensing and accreditation of institutes providing legal education includes an external evaluation process based on established rigorous, Law colleges registered with the PBC post the 2015 Rules are required to adhere to the requirements laid down in these rules.
+Institutions imparting the UOL have to meet the standard laid down by the accreditation of law colleges is not based on any rigorous, transparent, uniform and internationally accepted quality assurance standards (with the exception of UOL 1.3 transparent, uniform and internationally accepted quality assurance standards.
+To ensure continued compliance with these standards, license and accredited institutions providing legal education are also subject to a periodic, rigorous and transparent external evaluation process.
+Factor 4: Disciplinary and enforcement actions: When institutions providing legal education fail to comply with established University of London and the PBC.
+Rule 26 of the Affiliation Rules and Rules 14 of the 2015 Rules empower the PBC to inspect law colleges; and Rule 31 of the 2015 Rules authorize the University, under which a law college is established to inspect their law college. standards of law colleges.

 S. No. LERI FACTOR LERI ANALYSIS OF THE LEGAL EDUCATION IN PAKISTAN GAP ANALYSIS quality assurance standards, disciplinary or enforcement actions are administered fairly, consistently and transparently, with an appeals process.
 Without clear inspection modalities, it is an ineffective mechanism for monitoring quality education The 2015 Rules are silent on: The powers of the inspection team; The procedures and standards that will for carrying out the inspection.
 This silence leaves room for abuse by the inspection teams, and arbitrary and ineffective disciplinary or enforcement action.
-Leniency by the PBC in carrying out inspections, monetary penalties and retracting licenses of sub- standards law colleges results in lack of deterrence to law colleges from providing substandard legal education.
+Leniency by the PBC in carrying out inspections, monetary penalties and retracting licenses of substandards law colleges results in lack of deterrence to law colleges from providing substandard legal education.